-Study of industry-standard software and how to integrate these programs into seamless communication, while producing work that conforms to design principles and client expectations.
-Students learn essential graphic-design terminology and continue developing their knowledge and skills through advanced, hands-on projects implementing vector illustrations, page layouts, image manipulation and typography.
-Prerequisites: ART 130 required or instructor’s signature.
+Study of industry-standard software and how to integrate these programs into seamless communication, while producing works that conform to design principles and client expectations.
+Learn essential graphic-design terminology and continue developing knowledge and skills through advanced, hands-on projects implementing vector illustrations, page layouts, image manipulation and typography.
+Prerequisites: ART 130 required or instructor's signature.

 ART 132 5 credits

-3D Digital Design I: Intro to 3D Computer Aided Modeling
+3D Digital Design 1: Intro to 3D Comp Aided Model

-This course provides an introduction to computer-aided three-dimensional modeling technology used by designers in various disciplines including industrial design, graphic design, Web design, game design, sculpture and animation.
+Provides an introduction to computer-aided three-dimensional modeling technology used by designers in various disciplines including industrial design, graphic design, Web design, game design, sculpture, and animation.

 ART 133 5 credits

-3D Digital Design 2: Advanced Modeling, Rendering & Presentation
+3D Digital Design 2: Adv Model, Rendering & Pres

 ENGR 105 5 credits